elliotec/elliotec.com/source/posts/2016-02-20-modules-and-monoliths.html.markdown

 Clojure and Luminus which is fast and expressive and uses some awesome truly full-stack patterns).

-Ember is an outlier here, and deserves credit for taking a lot of the good ideas Rails popularized and put it in a JS framework with an amazing CLI tool.
+[Ember](http://emberjs.com/) is an outlier here, and deserves credit for taking a lot of the good ideas Rails popularized and put it in a JS framework with an amazing CLI tool.
 But unfortunately they don't have marketing expert giants like Facebook (for React) or Google (for Angular) pushing the Ember framework, so naturally it gets pushed aside.

-Stuff like Ember and Yeoman ease the pain a little bit sometimes, but the fragmentation of the community and the dramatic fiasco that has become of the JavaScript framework/library/etc world is becoming a defining characteristic of the community.
+Stuff like Ember and [Yeoman](http://yeoman.io) ease the pain a little bit sometimes, but the fragmentation and the dramatic fiasco that has become of the JavaScript framework/library/etc world is becoming a defining characteristic of the community.
 These frameworks inaccessibility often require that one be an expert just in JavaScript in order to properly implement.
 Why?

-Full stack development is really just combining the concepts of "standing on the shoulders of giants" and "strategic laziness."
-We take what we've learned from the past, and use it to strategically avoid decisions that have already been made and proven by people smarter than us.
+Full stack development is really just combining the concepts of "standing on the shoulders of giants" and ["strategic laziness."](http://fourhourworkweek.com/2014/08/25/the-art-of-strategic-laziness/) We take what we've learned from the past, and use it to strategically avoid decisions that have already been made and proven by people smarter than us.

 ## Effort For its Own Sake